 Why the Official Project or License Is Rarely the Only License

 Most open source projects have an overarching license that applies to the project as a whole.
 However, this project license doesn’t necessarily apply to each individual file within the project, or even to each line code within a single file.
-This is because OS projects evolve as a result of hundreds or thousands of contributions over time from many different sources.
-Many projects will accept contributions under OS licenses that are different from the project license, either because the project does not vet licenses of incoming contributions at all, or because the project’s leadership has decided to allow contributions under different but compatible licenses to enable sharing and collaboration with other OS projects.
+This is because OSS projects evolve as a result of hundreds or thousands of contributions over time from many different sources.
+Many projects will accept contributions under OSS licenses that are different from the project license, either because the project does not vet licenses of incoming contributions at all, or because the project’s leadership has decided to allow contributions under different but compatible licenses to enable sharing and collaboration with other OSS projects.
 Thus, the overarching project license might not apply to the particular piece of code that you incorporate into your own programs.

 Open Source Projects and Contributors Sometimes Make Licensing Mistakes